Fingersoup/MARU/README.md

 python -m pytest tests/
 ```

-## 🤝 Contributing

-We welcome contributions!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.